 Most companies are choosing to switch tactics and embrace software engineering.
 For instance, a recent survey indicates that by the end of 2020, 83 percent of enterprise workloads will be in the cloud.
-Take a look at some of the benefits of a cloud-based company to understand why cloud migration is so attractive to legacy businesses that they are migrating en masse:
+In this article, we’ll explain how to plan a successful cloud migration - but first, let’s look at the benefits of a cloud-based company to understand why cloud migration is so attractive to legacy businesses:

 1. Far more cost-effective

 Compared to on-premises IT solutions, cloud computing is unbelievably cost-effective - especially for smaller businesses with limited computing requirements.
 Pricing schemes like pay-as-you-go and a large ecosystem of additional services which means that companies can significantly cut down on IT spend.